 List of links

-By clarity, the list may be organized by sub topics.
+By clarity, the list may be organized by sub topics (displayed in grey small caps).
 The user can access to the calculation of his choice by clicking on its title in the list. the title is then highlighted by appearing with a darker color.
 A padlock is represented to the left of each calculation title in three different ways:

 - means that the calculation can be processed freely without any connection,